UNICORE-EU/unicore-docs/source/user-docs/rest-api/index.rst

 REST resources for jobs and data management
 -------------------------------------------

-The base URL of the the REST API for a single UNICORE/X container is ``https://gateway_url/SITENAME/rest/core``.
+The base URL of the the REST API for a single UNICORE/X server is ``https://gateway_url/SITENAME/rest/core``.

 .. include:: tables/rsc-jobs-data.rest